dodepersie/dodepersie/README.md

 # Hi there, I'm I Dewa Gede Mahadi Saputra 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with a love for building scalable applications and learning new technologies.
+I'm a Social Media antusiast and a passionate Web Developer with a love for building scalable applications and learning new technologies.

 ## 🚀 About Me

-- 🔭 I’m currently working on: #OpenToWork 😊
+- 🔭 I’m currently working as a Social Media Expert at MKM Bali @ Denpasar
-- 🌱 My tech stacks are: Laravel, NextJS, ReactJS, Angular
+- 🌱 My tech stacks are: Laravel, NextJS, ReactJS, NuxtJS, Angular
 - 👯 I’m looking to collaborate on: Open-source projects, startups, and side-projects
 - 📫 How to reach me: mail@mahadisaputra.my.id / dodepersie@gmail.com